ncochard/synology-surveilllance-station-switch-home-mode/README.md

 Create two Web Hooks in your Synology Surveillance Station: one to Enter Home Mode, one to leave home mode.
 When creating these hooks, ensure you select the `GET` method.
 Take a note of the URLs of those two web hooks for the configuration file below.

 # Step 2: Router DHCP
 Log on to your router's admin page and find your mobile phones.
 Add all your mobile phones to the "DHCP Reservation" list.
-This will ensure that your mobile phones will not change IP addresss.
+This will ensure that your mobile phones will not change IP address.

 Write down the IP address and MAC address of all your mobile phones for the configuration file below.